 Dr. Hutchins employment agreement was amended in January 2019 to increase his bonus such that he is eligible for a cash performance bonus of up to thirty percent (30%) of his base and as well an equity bonus in the sole discretion of the board of directors, with the actual amount of any such bonus increased or decreased in the sole discretion of the board of directors.
-William Ostrander's offer letter provides for an annual bonus of up to twenty percent (20%) of his base and as well as an equity bonus in the sole discretion of the board of directors, with the actual amount of any such bonus increased or decreased in the sole discretion of the board of directors, with the actual amount of any such bonus increased or decreased in the sole discretion of the board of Directors, with the actual amount of any such bonus increased or decreased in the sole discretion of the board of directors.
+William Ostrander's offer letter provides for an annual bonus of up to twenty percent (20%) of his base and as well as an equity bonus in the sole discretion of the Board of Directors, with the actual amount of any such bonus increased or decreased in the sole discretion of the board of directors.
 The Compensation Committee believes that the granting of a bonus is appropriate to motivate the Named Executive Officers.
 The Compensation Committee focuses on individual performance, which enables the Compensation Committee to differentiate among executives and emphasize the link between personal performance and compensation.
 Although the Compensation Committee does not use any fixed formula in determining bonuses, it does link them to financial objectives of importance to it.